ecosoft-odoo/budgeting/budget_activity/README.rst

 To used this module you have to configued Budget Activity first.

-#.
-Go to Budgeting > Activity > Budget Activity
+1. Go to Budgeting > Activity > Budget Activity
-#.
-Create new activity, select a KPI (if you want to group it) and match the activity to an account.
+2. Create new activity, select a KPI (if you want to group it) and match the activity to an account.
-#.
-Add a `Keyword` if you need to search for other words to show this activity.
-For example, the activity name is `Activity1` and the keywords are `Ticket` and `Transportation`.
-In the Activity field, the user can search for the name `Ticket` to see the activity `Activity1`.
+3. Add a Keyword if you need to search for other words to show this activity.
+For example, the activity name is Activity1 and the keywords are Ticket and Transportation.
+In the Activity field, the user can search for the name Ticket to see the activity Activity1.
-#.
-Go to Budgeting > Configurations > Budget Template
+4. Go to Budgeting > Configurations > Budget Template
-#.
-Create new template or use old template (if you have).
+5. Create new template or use old template (if you have).
-#.
-When you select a KPI, it will automatically select the corresponding activity and account.
+6. When you select a KPI, it will automatically select the corresponding activity and account.
 If you haven't set up an activity in the KPI, you can select the activity and it will automatically select the corresponding account.

 In the usage window, you will see a new field called "Activity" where the user can select from a list of options.
 The system will then match the selected activity to the corresponding account that has been set up.

 Bug Tracker
 ===========